Voting machine issues and viral video cast shadow on Mississippi governor race

 The Mississippi race had issues beyond what was documented in the Facebook video.
 Other machines had similar touchscreen problems, according to The Clarion Ledger, and electronic pollbooks didn’t consistently display voter history, forcing election workers to use paper pollbooks to ensure voters didn’t vote for a party they weren’t affiliated with, known as “crossover voting.”

 Both of the malfunctioning devices cited by the Mississippi secretary of state's office, each a Diebold TSX, offer voters a screen to review and confirm their selections before casting their ballot.
-After complaints, they were removed during election day by county technicians.
-One had registered 19 votes before it was pulled and the other 3.
+After complaints, they were removed during Election Day by county technicians.
+One had registered 19 votes before it was pulled and the other three.

 Election giant Election Systems and Software (ES&S) acquired Diebold's voting division in 2009, but divested the intellectual property in 2010 to Dominion Voting Systems under an agreement with the Justice Department.
 Both companies continue to support the equipment.